modeco80/collab-vm-server-old-2.0/README.md

 ## Running the server

-The collab-vm-server has a `--help` option that displays all options, but here are the more useful ones.
+The collab-vm-server has a `--help` option that displays all options, but listed here are the more useful ones.

-* `--verbose`: Enables verbose debug logging.
-Helpful for troubleshooting.
+* `--verbose`: Enables verbose console logging.
+Noisy, but helpful for troubleshooting and debugging.
 * `--port <PORT>`: Selects the port the server will host on.
-Default is 6004
+The default is 6004.
-* `--listen <ADDR>`: Use this to bind collab-vm-server to run on either only localhost (if proxying) or another interface.
-Default is `0.0.0.0` (any interface).
+* `--listen <ADDR>`: Use this to bind collab-vm-server to run on either only localhost (if you are going to proxy) or another interface.
+The default is `0.0.0.0` (any interface/IP address).